 From 1996 to 2012 Piers Maxim was Assistant Conductor to René Jacobs and worked on many Handel operas and oratorios.
 Piers made his USA debut conducting Die Zauberflöte (Mozart) in New York in April 2007.
 This same production toured South Africa in September 2007, where Piers received glowing critiques.
 In October 2010 Piers conducted the first performance of a staged baroque opera in China – Handel’s Semele.

 Piers has conducted much of the choral repertoire while leading several choirs in England – Messiah and Saul (Handel), Mass in B minor (Bach), Mass in C minor (Mozart), The Dream of Gerontius (Elgar), Sea Symphony (Vaughan Williams), A Child of our Time (Tippett), to name but a few.

 Piers has been composing music since he was 7 years old, having songs, carols and piano works published while at school.
-One of his composition highlights was And I said to the Man at a millennium eve service of celebration at Southwark Cathedral, in the presence of HM Queen Elizabeth II.
+One of his composition highlights, And I said to the Man, sung at a millennium eve service of celebration at Southwark Cathedral, was in the presence of HM Queen Elizabeth II.
 In 2011 he was joint winner of the Longfellow Chorus Cantata Composition Competition in the USA.
 His oratorio The Musket Ball premiered in Greenwich, London, in March 2016.
 Piers composes and arranges many songs for the choirs he directs.
 He has recently compiled and co-edited an upper voices resource for the Royal School of Church Music – All Glorious Above – which includes many of his compositions.